 When using custom BPM tools, professional developers face several challenges.
 They are unable to follow the popular agile methodology in the same way.
 BPM tools typically use complicated and proprietary technology and are based on older UI technologies like JSP/JSF, making it difficult for professional developers to work with.
 Moreover, BPM applications are not normally based on modern, microservice architecture, making multi-channel delivery a challenge.
 Added to this, professional developers are unable to use their favorite IDE, which can be demotivating and constrictive to the value they would like to bring.

 Supporting professional developers may seem to be an ordeal, although that’s a price worth paying for high-quality, enterprise application development.
 Fortunately, low-code tools have proven to take the load off professional developers by doing the heavy lifting and enabling them to deliver more with less.

-Rapid Application Development and low-code platforms help produce ready-to-deploy applications.
-Combining code generation features with an integrated development environment (IDE), low-code includes the entire application technology stack, UI, middle-tier and back-end.
-Here are examples of how low code development provides accelerators for development and delivery instead of imposing new practices:
+Rapid Application Development and low-code Platforms help produce ready-to-deploy applications.
+Combining code generation features with an integrated development environment (IDE), low-code includes the entire application technology stack, UI, middle-tier, and back-end.
+Here are examples of how low-code platforms development provides accelerators for development and delivery instead of imposing new practices:

 There is a change in the pace of enterprise demands and delivery.
 With a critical need for rapid application development, more often than not BPM vendors are mistaken for low-code platform providers.
 Choosing the right Low code Platform could ensure you empower professional developers to deliver more, deliver fast, and deliver better.
 Because enterprise application development is more than an afterthought.